GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 2.3  Extra HTML specifications using the $spec parameter --------o

-  The '$spec' argument can be used to disallow an otherwise legal attribute for an element, or to restrict the attribute's values.
-This can also be helpful as a security measure (e.g., in certain versions of browsers, certain values can cause buffer overflows and denial of service attacks), or in enforcing admin policy compliance. '$spec' is specified as a string of text containing one or more `rules`, with multiple rules separated from each other by a semi-colon (';').
+  The '$spec' argument of htmLawed can be used to disallow an otherwise legal attribute for an element, or to restrict the attribute's values.
+This can also be helpful as a security measure (e.g., in certain versions of browsers, certain values can cause buffer overflows and denial of service attacks), or in enforcing admin policies. '$spec' is specified as a string of text containing one or more `rules`, with multiple rules separated from each other by a semi-colon (';').
 E.g.,

     $spec = 'i=-*; td, tr=style, id, -*; a=id(match="/[a-z][a-z\d.:\-`"]*/i"/minval=2), href(maxlen=100/minlen=34); img=-width,-alt';
     $processed = htmLawed($text, $config, $spec);